Light on the Hill: Industrial Relations Reform in Australia

 Members are not required to strike.

-Members play a direct part in their association's
+Members play a direct part in their association's operations.

 Members work for each other.